anthonyjatoba/codewars/7 kyu/Beginner Series #3 Sum of Numbers/README.md

 # [Beginner Series #3 Sum of Numbers](https://www.codewars.com/kata/55f2b110f61eb01779000053)
-Given two integers `a` and `b`, which can be positive or negative, find the sum of all the numbers between including them too and return it.
+Given two integers `a` and `b`, which can be positive or negative, find the sum of all the integers between including them too and return it.
 If the two numbers are equal return `a` or `b`.

 **Note:** `a` and `b` are not ordered!